- Home

 How to Prepare & Mail Neighborhood Association Postcards

-The city budget puts aside money each biennium in a city account to support the printing and mailing of neighborhood association postcards.
-The city has a contract with Buels Impressions Printing, who prints the cards and sends them to a third-party mailer through a bulk rate permit.
+The City budget puts aside money each biennium in a city account to support the printing and mailing of Neighborhood Association (NA) postcards and/or other advertising methods for NA meetings.
+The City has a contract with Eagle Web Press, who prints the cards and sends them to a third-party mailer through the City of Oregon City's bulk rate permit.
 Neighborhood Associations prepare the draft postcard with their own graphic design program.
+Postcards must designed on a 4 x 5.5 inch format.
+Check out the Related Documents section of this webpage to download a postcard template word document with the correct dimensions for reference/use.

 The bulk rate offers a more affordable option for postcard mailing.
 However, bulk rate also provides more time for the Post Office to mail out an item, hence the savings.